History of penicillin: Chemical analysis

 The chemical structure of penicillin was first suggested by Abraham in 1942.
 Dorothy Hodgkin determined the correct chemical structure of penicillin using X-ray crystallography at Oxford in 1945.
-In 1945, the US Committee on Medical Research and the British Medical Research Council jointly published in Science a chemical analyses done at different universities, pharmaceutical companies and government research departments.
+In 1945, the US Committee on Medical Research and the British Medical Research Council jointly published in Science chemical analyses conducted at different universities, pharmaceutical companies and government research departments.
 The report announced the existence of different forms of penicillin compounds which all shared the same structural component called β-lactam.
 The penicillins were designated by Roman numerals in UK (penicillin I, II, III and IV) in order of their discoveries, and known by letters (F, G, X, and K) referring to their origins or sources in the US, as below: